-After receiving overwhelming feedback from last year’s podcast series of the same name, I began diligently working on this written version which I hoped would be an easy rewrite.
+After receiving overwhelming feedback from my podcast series of the same name, I began diligently working on this written version which I hoped would be an easy rewrite.
 Not so easy!!
 I worked and reworked each skill to shape this information into a comprehensive, but uncomplicated, user-friendly manual suitable for both parents and professionals.
 I’ve poured over every recommendation, every strategy, and added (and added, and added) activities.
 I even revised some of the skills and the sequence.
 If you liked the podcast series, you’re going to LOVE this book!
 You’ll get lots and lots of new material not on the shows.
 It’s the new and improved version : )

 With step-by-step written instructions for tons of FUN and easy-to-implement activities, parents and professionals can be confident in their ability to successfully identify and then strengthen these 11 major skills that encompass all the important social, cognitive, receptive, and expressive milestones that verbal and communicative kids have mastered.